airshipit/pegleg/doc/source/artifacts.rst

 for the ``revision``.
 The ``revision`` field and the ``site_type`` fields select the definition library from the ``type`` layer.
-And the ``site`` layer is defined by the single defintion library under the sitename.
+And the ``site`` layer is defined by the single definition library under the sitename.

 Definition Library Layout
 =========================